mudl0rd/mudl0rd/README.md

 ## Why no support?

  * Personal usage only, thus no issue reports/pull requests.
+   - Pull requests will be terminated with extreme prejudice.
  * **Code is pure jank and shouldn't be used by anyone.**

 ## What do you do?